opensearch-project/project-website/_posts/2023-07-27-alert-anomaly-visual.md

 The OpenSearch Project wants your feedback about this feature.
 Let us know how we can improve the functionality and capability of the alerting and anomaly detection visualization workflows.
 You can leave your feedback in an issue in the [Alerting repository](<insert-link>) or [Anomaly Detection repository](<insert-link>) on GitHub.

+This feature required a lot of collaboration, and we are especially grateful for the hard work and dedication of the following contributors: @lezzago, @ohltyler, @amitgalitz, @jackiehanyang, @xeniatup, @kamingleung, @KrooshalUX, @joshuarrrr, @ashwin-pc, @vagimeli, and @brijos.

 ## Related resources

-The following OpenSearch documentation provide more information about these features:
+The following OpenSearch documentation provide more information about this feature:

 - [Alerting visualizations and dashboards]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/dashboards-alerting/)
 - [Anomaly detection visualizations and dashboards]({{site.url}}{{site.baseurl}}/observing-your-data/ad/dashboards-anomaly-detection/)